Cell Culturing Pre-Summit Workshop: Overcoming Challenges, Evolving Technologies & Reaching Scale

 Book your seat at the workshop when you book your in person ticket at the summit.
 On the registration page, tick ‘Delegate – In Person’ and the option to add the workshop will pop up.
 If you have already bought your ticket, fill in the relevant details when prompted to add this onto your summit pass.

 COVID-19 Safety Measures: The Workshop venue is currently operating with COVID-19 Safety Measures.
 All workshop participants are required to show proof of vaccination (including boosters) upon entrance to the venue.
+We are working closely with the venue and will update this page with any changes to these measures ahead of the summit and notify registered participants.

 - As the cell-based ecosystem continue to evolve will one model succeed over another, or will diversification strengthen the sector holistically?